ManuelVs/PokerUtils/README.md

 This project dependencies are managed by gradle.
 For more information, you can see `build.gradle`.

-You can generate a `jar` of this library executing `./gradlew jar` and use it on your project (you may want to change the name).
-Remember that this library has a MIT license.

 ### Source

 Sources are self-contained, there is no need to include additional libraries to compile.

+You can generate a `jar` of this library executing `./gradlew jar` and use it on your project.
+Remember that this library has a MIT license.

 ### Tests